What is Down Syndrome?

 Mosaic Down Syndrome

 Down syndrome is usually caused during cell division when the fetus is beginning to develop.
-There’s no way to prevent this condition, but there are a few risk factors that can increase a baby’s likelihood of developing Down syndrome.
+There are a few risk factors that can increase a baby’s likelihood of developing Down syndrome.
 They include:

 - Mother is over 35 years old at the time of conception